saeedghodsi93/LineFollower/README.md

-# LineFollower
+# Line Follower Robot

-Design and implementation of a "line follower robot" using the ARM Cortex M3 processor.
-Controlling program is written in x86 assembly language.
+In this project, I've designed and implemented the controlling program for a "line follower robot".
+The code has been written in x86 assembly language and imlemented on an ARM Cortex M3 Microprocessor.